 Recall that in all conditions, the relevant name had been mentioned in the immediately preceding sentence.
-Thus, this effect cannot be attributed to whether the name was new information: all names were discourse-old/given.
+Thus, this effect cannot be attributed to whether the name was given or new information: all names were discourse-old/given.
 Additionally, all names occurred in both conditions and in each condition as both the agent and patient in different trials, and thus these results are not easily attributable to inherent differences in the names themselves.

-In sum, we found that when participants produced names, the duration of these names showed effects of how predictable the referent was.
-In light of this, we suggest that effects of likelihood-of-mention/predictability do exist in the domain of reference-tracking, although they do not appear to influence referring-expression choice.
+In sum, we found that when participants produced names, the duration of the names showed effects of predictability.
+Although further work and more analyses are needed to assess the validity of our preliminary findings, we would like to suggest that effects of likelihood-of-mention/predictability do exist in the domain of reference-tracking, although they do not appear to influence referring-expression choice.
 An intriguing question for future work concerns the prosodic realization of the names, in particular the presence/absence of pitch accents related to contrast or newness.
 We plan to conduct further analyses to explore this issue, as it could provide additional evidence for effects of predictability in the domain of reference-tracking.

-Conclusions
+5 Conclusions

-Findings from various domains suggest that predictability is an important component of language processing.
-Our data suggest that it can also influence referential processing, in the form of reduced acoustic durations for predictable referents.
-However, we do not find evidence that predictability directly influences the likelihood of pronominalization, contrary to what some researchers have suggested.
-Instead, our findings reveal that - at least in the contexts we tested -the use and interpretation of pronouns is influenced by thematic role, independently of which referent is most predictable (i.e., most likely to be mentioned next).
-We also suggest that referents' likelihood-of-mention is influenced by an interplay of syntactic and semantic factors, in particular the mapping between syntactic roles and thematic roles.
+Findings from a range of domains suggest that predictability is an important aspect of human language processing.
+Our findings suggest that predictability can also influence referential processing, in the form of reduced acoustic durations for predictable referents.
+However, we do not find evidence that predictability is directly linked to the likelihood of pronominalization, contrary to what some researchers have claimed.
+Instead, our findings reveal that - at least in the contexts we tested - the use and interpretation of pronouns is influenced by thematic role (e.g. agent vs. patient), independently of which referent is most predictable (i.e., most likely to be mentioned next).
+On the basis of our divergent findings for actives and passives, we also suggest that referents' likelihood-of-mention is influenced by an interplay of syntactic and semantic factors, in particular the mapping between syntactic roles and thematic roles.
 As a whole, our results highlight the benefits of exploring not only lexical but also acoustic aspects of referential production.